EnglishFrançaisEspañol

 Where interpretation still decides outcomes

-In our experience, the difficult cases are not the obvious ones.
+The difficult cases are not the obvious ones.
 Married spouses with conventional documents tend to be easier to classify.
 The harder files involve:

-- Unmarried partners whose relationship is genuine but poorly documented
+Unmarried partners whose relationship is genuine but poorly documented.

-- Adult children whose dependency must be shown credibly
+Adult children whose dependency must be shown credibly.

-- Parents or ascendants where financial support exists, but the evidence is informal
+Parents or ascendants where financial support exists, but the evidence is informal.

-- Families applying across borders where consular and in-country expectations don’t always align neatly
+Families applying across borders where consular and in-country expectations don’t always align neatly.

 Spanish immigration law works as a legal framework, not a single checklist.
 The same decree that opens a route can still leave room for interpretation on evidence, timing, and procedural posture.
+The doctrine consolidated by STS 731/2023, of 5 June (recurso 1843/2022) reinforces that limitations on the fundamental rights of foreign nationals require organic-law backing — a principle increasingly cited in cases where administrative discretion is challenged on substantive grounds.

 A well-qualified applicant can still lose time if the wrong permit is chosen too early.